-The fuel system on your Pursuit boat has one fuel tank and is equipped with a manual "ON/OFF" fuel valve.
+The fuel system on your Pursuit boat has one fuel tank and is equipped with two manual "ON/OFF" fuel valves.
+There is one valve for each engine fuel filter.
 Refer to the Schematics section.
-The fuel valve and tank fittings are accessed through deck plates on the cockpit deck surface.
-The valve is off when the handle is perpendicular to the fuel flow.
+The fuel valves and tank fittings are accessed through a deck plate under the mechanical space hatch on the S268.
+The valve is off when the handle is turned perpendicular to the fuel flow.

-The fuel delivery line is equipped with an anti-siphon valve located where the line attaches to the fuel tank.
-This valve helps prevent gasoline from siphoning out of the fuel tank should a line rupture.
+The fuel delivery lines are equipped with anti-siphon valves where the lines attach to the fuel tanks.
+These valves help prevent gasoline from siphoning out of the fuel tank should a line rupture.

 All boats equipped with gasoline engines are required to have anti-siphon valves by the U.S. Coast Guard.

 DO NOT remove anti-siphon valves from system.
 Anti-siphon valves prevent fuel from flowing into bilge should a fuel hose or fitting leak.
 If the valve becomes clogged, clean and reinstall or replace it.